Skip to main content

 Table 7d.
 Characteristics of Miscellaneous Drugs

 • The information in this table is derived from data on the use of these drugs for FDA-approved indications or in investigational trials.
-It is supplemented with data on the use of these drugs in patients with COVID-19, when available.
+It is supplemented with data on the use of these drugs in patients with COVID-19 or MIS-C, when available.

-• For dose modifications for patients with organ failure or those who require extracorporeal devices, please refer to product labels or EUAs, when available.
+• For dose modifications for patients with organ failure or those who require extracorporeal devices, please refer to product labels, when available.

 • There are currently not enough data to determine whether certain medications can be safely coadministered with therapies for the treatment of COVID-19.
 When using concomitant medications with similar toxicity profiles, consider performing additional safety monitoring.